szabgab/perlmaven.com/sites/en/pages/sending-tweets-from-a-perl-script.md

 Callback URL:
 ```

-Then I had to read the <b>Developer Rules of the Road</b> at the bottom of that page, click on the checkbox
+Then I had to read the **Developer Rules of the Road** at the bottom of that page, click on the checkbox
 and press "Create your Twitter application".

 Apparently the "Name" must be unique across all the applications in Twitter.